Creating Jobs through Remediating and Redeveloping Brownfields

 Issue

 The current process to discover, investigate, remediate, and redevelop brownfields is onerous, costly, and frustrating for local governments and does not encourage and incentivize the private sector to redevelop brownfields.
-While Alberta's Municipal Government Act enables local governments to cancel, defer, or reduce the municipal taxes on brownfields through a property tax bylaw, the provincial portion of education taxes remains on the property.
-In addition, legislation and regulations for remediation and reclamation change over time with old reclamation certificates deemed null and void because they do not meet the current requirements.
-The evolution of standards and lack of funding and incentive creates significant barriers for brownfield redevelopment.
+While Alberta's Municipal Government Act enables local governments to cancel, defer, or reduce municipal taxes on brownfields through a property tax bylaw, as well as enabling municipalities to utilize a new multi-year tax reduction, cancellation, or deferral tool for brownfields, the provincial portion of education taxes remains on the property.
+In addition, the onerous red tape and lack of incentive continue to create significant barriers to brownfield redevelopment and stagnates job creation.

 Background

 More than 1,700 brownfields sit abandoned on main streets and in neighbourhoods in almost every municipality across Alberta.
-The cost to remediate brownfields is quite onerous, often costing more than the property's value, resulting in private property owners choosing to leave brownfields vacant/dormant to avoid these costs, leaving brownfields and contaminated sites a detriment to business development, community growth and aesthetics in many communities.
+The cost to remediate brownfields is quite onerous, often more than the property's value.
+Private property owners choose to leave brownfields vacant or dormant to avoid these costs, leaving brownfields and contaminated sites a detriment to business development, community growth, and aesthetics in many communities.

 The provincial government has not enacted several important recommendations, including providing financial offsets to support local governments for environmental site assessment or financial incentives for the private sector to redevelop brownfields.
-Financial incentives and support are significant for smaller rural communities, who may not have the expertise and resources to investigate, reclaim, and reuse contaminated sites.
+Financial incentives and support are significant for smaller rural communities, who may not have the expertise and resources to investigate, reclaim, and reuse contaminated sites, leaving many sites dormant because of the burden to assess and evaluate the liability is too high.

-Today's regulatory system for brownfield development can be burdensome, slow and confusing.
-Streamlining the system is equally important as having financial incentives for local government and businesses to redevelop brownfields so that not only can we contribute to protecting our environment, but also stimulate job creation and spur investment, development, tax revenue generation and sustainability within our communities.
+The regulatory system for brownfield development continues to be burdensome, slow and confusing.
+Streamlining the system is equally important as having financial incentives for local government and businesses to redevelop brownfields so that we can stimulate job creation, spur investment, development, tax revenue generation and create these properties to a higher and better use while creating better environmental sustainability within our communities.

 Alberta needs a better system to allow local governments and businesses to discover, investigate, remediate, and redevelop brownfields.
-We need the provincial government's assistance on financial and regulatory barriers to this development.
+We need the provincial government's assistance on financial options available to incentivize business activity while also eliminating both risk & regulatory barriers to this development.

 Recommendations